 Axe, Shovel, Hoe, & Pickaxe

-- Fortune: Fortune is considered one of the most popular Enchantments because it's used to increase the number of resources dropped when you mine specific types of blocks (most notably: Diamonds).
-Because of the changes to Ore blocks in Minecraft 1.17, this enchantment is an essential enchantment to have on at least one Diamond Pickaxe.
-In 1.17, all Iron, Gold, and Copper Ore Blocks drop Raw Ore (which is affected by the Fortune enchantment) instead of Ore Blocks (which are not affected).
+- Fortune: Fortune is considered one of the most popular Enchantments because it increases the number of resources dropped when you mine specific block types (most notably Diamonds).
+Because of the changes to Ore blocks in Minecraft 1.17, this enchantment is essential to have on at least one Diamond Pickaxe.
+In 1.17, all Iron, Gold, and Copper Ore Blocks drop Raw Ore (which is affected by the Fortune enchantment) instead of Ore Blocks (which are unaffected).